lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ---
 layout: post
-title: "A Crash Course on VIPER"
+title: "A Crash Course on VIPER Architecture"
 date: 2017-08-29
 ---